 Burnham Park

-There are a lot of things you can do in Burnham.
-You can take a walk or jog while surrounded by trees, bushes, and flowers.
-You can also do a self-reflection while sitting on a bench while staring at mist forming above Burnham Lake early in the morning.
-You could also rent a boat if you want to go to the lake and a bike if you want to stay on the land.
+You can also do some relaxing self-reflection activity, such as peacefully sitting on a bench while staring at the mist forming above Burnham Lake early in the morning.
+Another great option is to rent a boat if you want to go to the lake or ride a bike if you prefer to stay on land.

 Wright Park